- What should I know when applying to Texas A&M University? Are there any special procedures?

 If you suspect you have a disability that is impacting your academic performance, you will need to provide documentation of that disability to Disability Resources (DR).
 This documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.
 An appointment should be scheduled with an Access Coordinator (AC) in the Department of Disability Resources to discuss your potential need for services and to gather resource and referral information.

 Colleges are required to provide any reasonable accommodation that may be necessary for equal access to education.
 They are not required to design special programs for students with disabilities or have Individualized Educational Plans (IEP’s).

 In college, students with disabilities are covered under Section 504 of the Rehabilitation Act and under the Americans with Disabilities Act.
-IDEA no longer applies.
+The Individuals with Disabilities Education Act (IDEA) no longer applies.
 Since this is the case, the legal obligations change.
 There is no special education in college.
 Under IDEA, it is the responsibility of the schools to provide services and seek out students with disabilities.
 Colleges do not have to seek out students with disabilities.
-It is the student’s responsibility to seek out services through Disability Resources.
+It is the student’s responsibility to seek out services and accommodations through Disability Resources.

 Students who are 18 years old or older are legally recognized as adults.
 In this case, the student is responsible for their own accommodation requests and disability-related decisions.
 However, students are encouraged to have an open dialogue with their parents.
 Parents can be a wonderful source of support.

 Students with physical disabilities are encouraged to register with Disability Resources every semester so that their Access Coordinator can help them with access to buildings and other university activities.
 Disability Resources partners with Facilities Services to address concerns with building and campus access.

 Due to the large size of the campus, paratransit services are available as needed.